juice-shop/pwning-juice-shop/appendix/solutions.md

 4. <http://localhost:3000/ftp/package.json.bak%2500.md> will ultimately
    solve the challenge.

-> By embedding NULL Bytes/characters into applications that do not
-> handle postfix NULL terminators properly, an attacker can exploit a
-> system using techniques such as Local File Inclusion.
-The Poison Null
-> Byte exploit takes advantage strings with a known length that can
-> contain null bytes, and whether or not the API being attacked uses
-> null terminated strings.
-By placing a NULL byte in the string at a
-> certain byte, the string will terminate at that point, nulling the
-> rest of the string, such as a file extension.[^2]

 ### Access a salesman's forgotten backup file

 1. Use the _Poison Null Byte_ attack described in